magg-ting/music-metrics-db/README.md

 <!-- GETTING STARTED -->
 <div id="getting-started">
   <h2>Getting Started</h2>
-  <p>To get a local copy up and running follow these simple example steps.</p>
+  <p>To get a local copy up and running, follow these simple steps.</p>
   <ol>
     <li>
       <p>Register for a Spotify Developer account and get an <a href="https://developer.spotify.com/documentation/web-api/tutorials/getting-started">access token</a>.</p>